Namibia Photo-Adventure Safari with Jason & Emilie

 Sesriem Canyon has evolved through centuries of erosion by the Tsauchab River which has incised a narrow gorge about 1.5km long and 30m deep into the surrounding conglomerates, exposing the varying layers of sedimentation deposited over millions of years.
 The shaded cool depths of the canyon allow pools of water to gather during the rainy season and remain for much of the year round.
 These pools were a vital source of water for early settlers who drew water for their livestock by knotting six (ses) lengths of rawhide thongs (riems) together, hence the canyon and surrounding area became known as Sesriem.

-Leave behind the bushveld today as you head back to the capital city of Windhoek where you will spend your last evening at Galton House.
+Leave behind the Namib Desert today as you return to the capital city of Windhoek, passing through the Khomas Hochland Highlands and small communities on your way.
+You arrive in the early afternoon to spend your last evening at Galton House.
 Your guide/s will join you for dinner this evening to reminisce about trip highlights and good memories.

 This morning can be spent relaxing at your guesthouse, exploring Windhoek, visiting NamCrafts and the Craft Centre or doing some last minute souvenir shopping, if time allows, before an Ultimate Safaris representative collects you from your guesthouse for your transfer out to Hosea Kutako International Airport, getting you there in time to check in for your ongoing flight.
 On arrival at the airport you will be assisted with your check-in and onward flight arrangements.